ABOUT

 OUR STORY.

-Our organisation started in September 2019 by Krissy Mackintosh, who overcame her own mental illness and has been hugely impacted by male suicide.
-With Renee Grant, Joanna Higgins Ware and Chris Fraser the foundations for #Hear4U were developed, to create change and increase awareness around men's mental heath and suicide prevention, throughout Gisborne, Tairawhiti and New Zealand.
+Our organisation was founded in September 2019 by Krissy Mackintosh, who overcame her own mental health issues and has been hugely impacted by male suicide.
+With Renee Grant, Joanna Higgins Ware and Chris Fraser, the foundations for #Hear4U were developed to create change and increase awareness, around men's mental heath and suicide prevention, throughout Gisborne, Tairawhiti and New Zealand.

-Our charity work is dedicated to a local legend, Toby Fraser and in his memory we created and believe in the principles that our team practices everyday:
+#HEAR4U charity work is dedicated to a local legend, Toby Fraser.
+In his memory we created the principles that our team believe in and practice everyday:

 H